Alejocas17/crud_ts_react/README.md

 ### `cd ./back npx nodemon`

-This command will start the server on port http://localhost:8000 and connect with the database
+This command will start the server in development mode on port http://localhost:8000 and connect with the database

+## tsc

+This will build the app

+### `node ./back/dist/app.js`

+This will start the server on port http://localhost:8000 and connect with the database

 ## note that the data base must be on port 3306 and it has to be named as 'db_carvajal' with the user root' and no password.